Overview – Clear DirectX Shader Cache

 1. Clear DirectX Shader Cache via Windows Settings

-Step 1: Open the Windows Settings from the Start menu or press the “Windows key + I” key combination.
+Step 1: Open the Windows Settings from the Start menu or press the “Windows key + I” key combination on the keyboard.

 Step 3: Click the “Cleanup Recommendations” option under the storage management section.